 }

 In the code shown, step A sets the gl variable to the WebGL context through the core module.
 Step B loads the compiled shader program to the GPU memory, while step C binds the vertex buffer created in vertex_buffer.js to the aVertexPosition attribute defined in the vertex shader.
-The gl.vertexAttribPoint() function captures the fact that the vertex buffer was loaded with vertices of a unit square consisting of three floating point values for each vertex position.
+The gl.vertexAttribPointer() function captures the fact that the vertex buffer was loaded with vertices of a unit square consisting of three floating point values for each vertex position.

 Lastly, provide access to the init() and activate() functions to the rest of the game engine by exporting them with the export statement.